andyaiken/forgesteel/to do.md

   * Monster state:
     * Set captain for minion groups
     * Set 'used reaction' flag on monsters / minions
+  * Show number of squares on terrain encounter row
+  * Show 'should be N squares' for terrain
   * Ability to add new monsters / terrain / heroes
   * On end turn, handle EoT conditions
   * Handle 'save ends' conditions